XtremeOwnage/Web/docs/blog/posts/Technology/2025/2025-02-08-Migrate-Virtualbox-Proxmox.md

 # Guide: Migrate from Virtualbox to Proxmox

-Just a short guide on how to migrate a VM from Virtualbox on windows, to Proxmox.
+Just a short guide on how to migrate a VirtualBox VM on Windows, to Proxmox.

 <!-- more -->